mariogs5/mariogs5.github.io/README.md

 ---

 Audio Target are the tools on which you rely to be able to create the audios once the Audio Pillars have been decided.
 This can be compared to making a kind of moodboard or sketch of how we want it to be.
-There are many ways to do it and [here](https://www.asoundeffect.com/game-audio-design-document/) is a website that can give you a little more information.
+There are many ways to do it and [here](https://www.asoundeffect.com/game-audio-design-document/) is a website that can give you more information.

 ### Audio Script
 ---